bsahd/cosense_ollama_connector/README.md

 ```

 # License
-The Scrapbox ChatGPT Connector is distributed under the MIT License.
+The Cosense Ollama Connector is distributed under the MIT License.
 See the LICENSE file for more information.